2018-2019 School Year

 The school is ideally situated, just five minutes from downtown Corvallis, Oregon.
 Corvallis is an award-winning city that has been recognized as one of the top ten places to live in the country.
 The school is within 90 minutes of the Portland Metropolitan area, world class skiing, and the famous Oregon coast.
 Corvallis has a residential population of 55,345 and is home to Oregon State University, making it an ideal small town for people of all ages.

-Corvallis Waldorf School does not discriminate on the basis of race, color, national or ethnic origin, religion, family structure, sexual orientation, gender identity or expression, abilities, or other legally protected status in the administration of its educational policies, admissions policies, scholarships, tuition assistance programs, staff hiring, or other school programs.
+Corvallis Waldorf School does not discriminate on the basis of race, color, national or ethnic origin, religion, family structure, sexual orientation, gender identity or expression, abilities, or other legally protected status in the administration of its educational policies, admissions policies, tuition assistance programs, staff hiring, or other school programs.